brimigs/anchor-litesvm/docs/MIGRATION.md

 # Migration Guide: From Raw LiteSVM to anchor-litesvm

-This guide helps you migrate your existing LiteSVM tests to `anchor-litesvm`, achieving up to **78% code reduction** while gaining production-compatible syntax.
+This guide helps you migrate your existing LiteSVM tests to `anchor-litesvm`.

 ## Table of Contents